hackutd/HackUTD-Mentoring/README.md

 # HackUTD 16 Mentoring

 Have a problem you need help with?
 Go to the issues tab to create a new issue describing your problem and we'll send you a mentor to help out.
+You'll need a GitHub account to open an issue (having one is highly recommended, in general).